 Trans-Mexican Volcanic Belt

-Iztaccihuatl or Sleeping Woman is the third highest mountain in the country with 5286 m.
+Iztaccihuatl or Sleeping Woman is the third highest mountain in the country at an altitude of 5286 m.

 - Guiding fee

 - Transportation start and back

 • Transport from Mexico City to Puebla and accommodation in the city are not included in the price.
 The equipment includes: crampons, ice-axe, helmet, harness and hiking poles.

 48-hour free cancellation with 30-day advance booking